Who this guide is for

 Talk to a lawyer

 Before you begin your own divorce, if you haven't already, meet with a family law lawyer to find out what your rights and responsibilities are.
-You might have a right to property, to spousal or child support and maintenance, or to a division of assets or pensions that you don't know about.
+You might have a right to property, to spousal or child support, or to a division of assets or pensions that you don't know about.
 Or you might have to pay spousal or child support or take responsibility for certain debts.
 The court won't usually order a divorce unless all these things have been settled.

 If you don't know a lawyer, try calling the Lawyer Referral Service.